zestia/position-utils/README.md

 // Get coords to position element at the bottom left of reference getCoords('bottom left', element, reference);

 // Get coords to position element at the top left of reference.
-If it doesn't fit in the document, this will be flipped to bottom left getCoords('top left', element, reference, document);
+If it doesn't fit in the document, this will be adjusted getCoords('top left', element, reference, document);

 // Get coords to position element at the bottom left of reference.
-If it doesn't fit in the viewport, this will be flipped to top left getCoords('bottom left', element, reference, window);
+If it doesn't fit in the viewport, this will be adjusted getCoords('bottom left', element, reference, window);

+// Get coords to position element on the right bottom of reference.
+If it doesn't fit in container, this will be adjusted getCoords('right bottom', element, reference, container);
 ```